 The framework for the 2020 AMR Benchmark comprises 19 indicators.
 This includes new indicators developed to capture companies’ access strategies for on- and off-patent products separately, and to analyse R&D for unmet needs.
-During a review of the methodology in 2018, Benchmark indicators have been modified or refined, either to tailor the metric more closely to stakeholders’ expectations of company behaviour or to improve data capture to enhance comparison between companies and to conduct additional analyses.
+Through a review of the methodology in 2018-2019, Benchmark indicators were modified or refined, either to tailor the metric more closely to stakeholders’ expectations of company behaviour or to improve data capture to enhance comparison between companies and to conduct additional analyses.

 How a company is assessed by the Benchmark depends on its focus and business model – each type of company has a different, but necessary, role to play in curbing AMR.
 For instance, generic medicine manufacturers are not evaluated in the R&D metrics, as they are not typically active in R&D; SMEs are only evaluated in this area, as they generally have no products yet on the market.